-CLICK HERE for acceptable ID requirements step 5- schedule behind the wheel (BTW) times then they can start to schedule their behind the wheel (BTW) portion of their course.
+CLICK HERE for acceptable ID requirements step 5- Schedule Behind the Wheel (BTW) Sessions then they can start to schedule their behind the wheel (BTW) portion of their course.
 Teens DO NOT have to complete the classroom portion of our program before driving with us!
 We encourage you to start scheduling their first BTW when they get their permit.
 Then, schedule one each month, or after 3-4 hours of practice with parents or guardians, to complete the program in a timely manner.
 Our times are very flexible, and we pick your child up at your house (Silver and Silver + Pulse packages only), at work, or at school, if within a reasonable distance from our locations.
 You must book a BTW appointment on our website.
 Login to view our BTW calendars to familiarize yourself with our instructors' schedules.

 During your BTW sessions your child will learn, among many other things, the following: